 The Parson does not have any instantly recognizable distinguishing features.
 Instead, the colors on these pet lizards are quite stunning.

 They also feature huge, dark stripes running diagonally along their flanks.
 Some individuals are practically entirely white with green streaks!
-Unfortunately, the vibrant colors that make this species so desirable to retain also come at a higher price.
+Unfortunately, the vibrant colors that make this species desirable to retain also come at a higher price.

 14. Usambara Pitted Pygmy